The Middle

 Aman Aheer is an artist working through several different media.
 Though primarily working through painting, his practice also incorporates both found objects and organic materials, including iron and waste.
 He is a graduate of Emily Carr University of Art and Design in Vancouver and has exhibited globally, including most recently at the Dystopia Biennale in Berlin.
 Aheer’s solo exhibitions include Twin (Chapter 6, Shanghai), body double (indigo+madder, London), and Man is Not a Bird (St Peter’s Church, Cambridge).

 Dr Taushif Kara is Lecturer in Islamic Studies in the Department of Theology & Religious Studies.
-He is especially interested in Muslim political thinking in the moments before and after decolonisation, and has ongoing research is on the concept of barzakh, including its intellectual history and contemporary uses.
+He is an historian of Muslim political thought and has ongoing research on the concept of barzakh, including its intellectual history and contemporary uses.

 Search for another event